 The honeymoon phase of culture shock is the phase where everything about your new home is SO AWESOME and OH MY GOD I AM NEVER LEAVING and you are taking pictures of garbage on the street because it’s SO FASCINATING and you just can’t get over HOW BEAUTIFUL and WONDERFUL everything is.

 It’s a great stage to be in, and it’s what makes travel so interesting and engaging for me and many others.
-You’re just soaking up all of the quirky and unusual things to do in London or the free things to do in Edinburgh and you’re super happy about it.

 At this stage of culture shock, you’re probably not quite wondering how to overcome culture shock, because who is going to want to overcome a euphoric stage where everything is incredible?